 Mountains to the East

 Mount Lincoln in the left, Mount Bross in the right (out of the frame).
-Across CO 9, a few mountains as the southern tip of Front Range.
+Across a valley and CO 9, a few mountains as the southern tip of Front Range.

 Mount Silverheels